‘America’s Got Talent: The Champions’: Final Competitors From All Over The World Announced

 It’s getting closer and closer to the January premiere of America’s Got Talent: The Champions.
-The spinoff series will feature popular winners and finalists from America’s Got Talent competitions all over the globe competing on one program to earn the title of World Champion.
+The spinoff series will feature popular winners and finalists from Got Talent competitions all over the globe competing on one program to earn the title of World Champion.

 In the middle of November, as previously reported by the Inquisitr, NBC released the names of the first 25 acts that would be featured on the show.
 Sixteen famous faces from America’s Got Talent were on that list, including three former winners: 2015 ventriloquist Paul Zerdin, 2017 ventriloquist Darci Lynne Farmer, and 2018 magician Shin Lim.